hildjj/project-shutdown/README.md

   used for, and you have a sudden flash of moral insight.
 - Someone makes a compelling legal case against you, and your lawyer says it's time to take down your code.
+- You wish to retire from maintaining this code for personal or professional reasons.
 - (TODO): more examples here, please.
 I'd like people who are directed here to see a use case that they identify with.